RI-SE/smirk/docs/System Test Specification.md

 - Whether a scenario involved a collision between ego car and an pedestrian.
 - Speed of ego car at the time of collision.

 *Table 1: System test cases.
-VMC means valid metrics collected.*
+VMC means valid metrics collected during execution of TC-OS-[1-32] and TC-RAND-[1-32].*

 | Test Case ID   | Type                 | Given               | When       | Then         |
 |----------------|----------------------|---------------------|------------|--------------|